Fasermaler/coding-notes/OpenCV-Python/OpenCV - Python.md

 Author: Fasermaler

-This documentation serves to collate various OpenCV concepts I have had to work with into easy-to-use template code.
+This documentation serves to collate various OpenCV concepts I had to self-learn.
+I have also compiled some of them into easy-to-use template code.

 This will not be a carbon copy of the [OpenCV documentation](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_tutorials.html) because it would not make sense to lift the official docs when referencing the official docs is faster and more comprehensive.
+Instead, it serves to bridge the holes in understanding and certain approaches I have found to work in the past.

 ## Imports